First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter: Additional Discussion on Jovian Dark Matter

 A second important difference between the brown dwarf GC limits and Jovian limits, is that the GC limits are highly sensitive to the DM density profile.
 The brown dwarf limits~\cite{Leane:2021ihh} shown in Fig.~\ref{fig:limits} are for a Navarro-Frenk-White (NFW) density profile~\cite{Navarro:1996}, with an inner slope index of $\gamma=1$.
 However, it is not currently known if the inner Galaxy exhibits a DM cusp (NFW-like) or core at its center.
 In this sense, the Jupiter limits are more robust, as the DM density at the solar system position is known to much higher precision.
 If a cored-DM density profile were the true DM profile, the brown dwarf GC limits would substantially weaken, to be much weaker than our new Jovian constraints.
 As such, we only show a line for the BD limits; if a NFW profile were observed, cross-sections above this line would be ruled out.
 If a cored DM density profile were realized, the limits would be much weaker than the line shown.

 Finally, we note that we have calculated our Jovian DM limits to 95$\%$ C.L., while the solar and brown dwarf limits take a more conservative approach of requiring the DM flux to exceed the measured flux in any energy bin before any limits are set.
-The Jovian DM limits extend to lower DM masses than those from Galactic center brown dwarfs, despite the higher evaporation mass of DM in Jupiter (for dwarfs, it is estimated to be as low as a few MeV).
-This is simply because the Galactic center gamma-ray dataset had not been analyzed to as low energies as our Jovian gamma-ray analysis.
+The Jovian DM limits extend to lower DM masses than those from Galactic center brown dwarfs.
+This is simply because the Galactic center $\gamma$-ray dataset had not been analyzed to as low energies as our Jovian $\gamma$-ray analysis.
 If they had been, the brown dwarf limits would be expected to extend to lower DM masses than those with Jupiter.